After seven years of travel, I can definitively say that New Zealand is one of my favourite countries.

 I visit at least once a year, and when I’m there, I’m all about exploring new destinations.
 I’ve now spent six months travelling across the North Island and South Island, and have been to over 50 places along the way.
 Most importantly of all, I kept a record of every single cent I spent while I was there.

 New Zealand has a reputation for being expensive, and while it most definitely is in comparison to countries like Thailand and Vietnam, it doesn’t have to destroy your bank account.
+In fact, you can easily visit New Zealand on a shoestring.
 There are plenty of ways to keep costs down, and I’m going to show you exactly how to do so.

 Let’s get started.